One file. Every stakeholder. Any PV system.

 Open in the viewer

-Drop your .derpass.json file into the viewer to see it rendered as a structured, printable document.
+Drop your .derpass file into the viewer to see it rendered as a structured, printable document.
 No upload, no account — runs entirely in your browser.

 Open Viewer